 You will need to breathe through your mouth for the first few days.
 This can cause your lips to dry out so use petroleum jelly or lip balm on your lips to stop them cracking.

 Keep your head up as much as possible in the first 24 to 48 hours after your operation and sleep or rest in an upright position with several pillows.

-Your nose may feel blocked or congested, as if you have a heavy cold, for a couple of weeks after your operation.
+Your nose may feel blocked or congested (as if you have a heavy cold) for about four to six weeks after your operation.
 Your surgeon may give you a nasal spray or nose drops to help with this.

 It can take up to three months for your nose to get completely back to normal after septoplasty.
 While your nose is healing, stay away from dusty or smoky places.

-Follow your surgeon’s advice about returning to work and leisure activities.
-Most people are able to return to work one or two weeks after the operation.
+Most people are able to return to work one or two weeks after the operation but follow your surgeon’s advice about returning to work and leisure activities.
 Don’t play any contact sports, such as rugby or football, for at least a month after your operation.

 See your GP straight away if you develop: